cooking calculator

 Deep dive

-This recipe scaler multiplies any ingredient by a servings-based multiplier.
-Enter original and target servings plus the ingredient amount to get the scaled quantity instantly.
+Use this recipe scaler to resize any recipe when you change serving counts.
+Enter the original and target servings plus an ingredient amount to see the exact scaled quantity and the servings multiplier.

 FAQs

-Can I scale the whole ingredient list at once?
+Can I scale the entire ingredient list at once?

 Related calculators